Research area: Advanced materials and interfaces

 We are designing different classes of materials for chemical separation including aerogels, membranes, janus nanoparticles for different applications such as wastewater treatment, CO2 capturing and energy storage/conversion.

-Faculty members: Anne Benneker, Giovanniantonio Natale, Jinguang Hu, Milana Trifkovic, Qingye Lu
+Faculty members: Anne Benneker, Giovanniantonio Natale, Jinguang Hu, Milana Trifkovic, Qingye Lu, Hossein Hejazi

 Deterministic particle assembly on nanophotonic chips